 But that’s not always what we’re looking for in a game, and I daresay indie developers – from solo to large teams – are more aware of this than huge studios with a near-infinite budget.
 Then again, being indie does mean that for the most part, there’s no publisher pulling strings, setting deadlines and such, giving you the freedom to create exactly what you’ve envisioned.
 Never underestimate the value of this.

 Horror fan?
 Point ‘n’ click fan?
 Then you should check out The Last Door, as the beta for its fourth chapter was just released.
 Or how about some old-school demon slicing, in Shin Samurai Jazz?
-Minutes after A Wizard’s Lizard was released, my review of this entertaining action RPG went up (spoiler: it’s pretty great).
-Heroes of Might & Magic fans might find Heroes of a Broken Land to be quite familiar, but while it may look the part, this strategy/dungeoncrawler hybrid plays quite differently from the classic 3DO franchise (and vice versa).
+Minutes after A Wizard’s Lizard was released, my review of this RPG went up.
+Heroes of Might & Magic fans might find Heroes of a Broken Land to be somewhat familiar, but while it may look the part, this strategy/dungeon-crawler hybrid does play differently from the classic 3DO franchise (and vice versa).
 Great stuff!

 As always, not a week goes by without indie game bundles.
 The Humble Weekly is overflowing with roguelike greatness while Flying Bundle 5 packs eight very different games, and then… there’s the Greenlight stuff.
 Like previous ‘debut’ bundles, Indie Royale’s ninth in the series is all about lesser-known Greenlight entries.
 Speaking of which, IGF 2014 main competition finalists get to skip the green queues and head straight onto Steam, should they so desire.
 Lovely, ain’t it?